 "A ‘sound walk’ is a walking meditation, when the sounds you hear while you’re out are as important as the sights you see," explains wellbeing author Tania Ahsan.
 "This mindful approach helps you become aware of the sounds that you hear each day and allows you to form a memory of feeling attentive, relaxed, and aware whenever you hear that sound."

 To try it, tune in to birdsong, the wind in the trees, or even the hum of traffic next time you’re having a wander.
+You could also listen to one of the best podcasts for anxiety.

 DAY 13.
 MASSAGE YOUR FEET